Grain Whisky, once only used for blending, is now gaining a platform in its own right.

 Nikka is focussing on Grain Whisky made in their Coffey stills at their Miyagikyo Distillery.

-They are using different strains of yeast as well s different casks and strengths to innovate in the Grain Whisky category.
+They are using different strains of yeast as well s different casks and strengths to innovate in the Grain category.

 Japan is certainly leading the trend where Grain Whisky is concerned but it is closely being followed by other distilleries around the world.